 Below are details of the ancestry of participants in the Perry DNA project, grouped into genetic clusters.
 Everyone in a genetic cluster shares a common male ancestor at some point in time, though the exact relationship may range from father to son, uncle to nephew, or even remote cousins.
 Please click on the group number below to take you to a detailed pedigree for that group, or scroll down to read details of all families.
 Please note that this information has been provided by project members and has not been verified by us.
 We would suggest that if you require further information about a particular family, then you should contact the tester (or his representative).
-You can find their email address (where available) by signing into your familytreedna.com account, select your y-DNA matches, then identify the correct kit by matching up with the earliest known ancestor’s name on 37 marker list.
+You can find their email addresses (where available) by signing into your familytreedna.com account, select your y-DNA matches, then identify the correct kit by matching up with the earliest known ancestor’s name on 37 marker list.
 Click on the kit holder’s name and their email address is displayed.

 All testers in this group have traced their paternal line back to Daniel Perry of North Carolina.
 Work is ongoing as to his origins.

 Some members of this group have traced their line back to the Perry family of London and Devon and it is believed that all members of this group have their origins in south west England.
 See Jacob Price’s ‘Perry of London: A Family and a Firm on the Seaborne Frontier, 1615-1753’ (Harvard University Press, 1992) for further details.
 Branches of this family are found in Canada, Ireland and America.

 Family group 3 (John Perry of Nansemond County, Virginia Perrys)

 all share a genetic profile with John Perry of Nansemond County, Virginia, born ca 1650 and several testers have a proven paper trail back to this individual.
 He may be the underaged son John named in the 1667 will of Philip Perry of Whitemarsh, Isle of Wight County, but conclusive records have not yet been found to prove this relationship.